Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans: SPJ Plans

 Theorem~\ref{thm:main-spj} can then be argued as follows: Given a plan $p$, we first compute the open structure $(\rela,\tup{a})$, which can be done in polynomial time by Theorem~\ref{thm:p-rep}.
 Then, the algorithm of Theorem~\ref{thm:main-spj} computes $\textrm{Chase}_\Sigma(\rela,\tup{a})$, again in polynomial time.
 It then computes the core of this open structure; this can be performed in exponential time.
 Let $(\relc,\tup{c})$ be this core.
 Note that the size of $(\relc,\tup{c})$ is bounded above by the size of $\textrm{Chase}_\Sigma(\rela,\tup{a})$, since the core of a structure is a substructure of the structure.
 Let $d = C_{\Sigma}^{\relc}\wid(\relc,\tup{c})$.
 From $(\relc,\tup{c})$, we can then synthesize the desired plan $p'$ of intermediate degree $\leq d$ by statement (i), formalized in Theorem~\ref{thm:plan-synthesis}, from above.
 Consider any plan $p''$ that is $\Sigma$-semantically equivalent to $p'$.
 By statement (ii), formalized in Theorem~\ref{thm:lowerbound-intermediate-sjp-color}, $p''$ has a subplan with output degree $\geq d$.
 For any $\epsilon > 0$, by Lemma~\ref{lem:degree-lower-bound}, this subplan does not have output degree $\leq ( d - \epsilon)$, and so by Lemma~\ref{lem:intermediate-output}, $p''$ does not have intermediate degree $\leq ( d - \epsilon)$.
 Hence, we have computed a $\Sigma$-equivalent plan $p'$ of polynomial size and of intermediate degree $d$, which is the best possible intermediate degree.

-In the next section, we will introduce the connection from plans to open structures and auxiliary notions, which are needed to prove the theorems formalizing statements (i) and (ii) in Section~\ref{sect:spj}.
+In the following, we will formalize the connection from plans to open structures and auxiliary notions, which are needed to prove the theorems formalizing statements (i) and (ii) in Subsection~\ref{ssect:bounds}.

-\section{Relating queries to structures}
+\subsection{Relating Queries to Structures}

 There is a known correspondence between Boolean SPJ plans and structures~\cite{ChandraMerlin77-optimal}; by a \emph{Boolean} SPJ plan, we mean one that evaluates to true or false (or alternatively, a relation of arity $0$) on a given structure $\reld$.
 This correspondence yields that each such plan can be translated to a structure $\rela$ such that, for an arbitrary structure $\reld$, the plan is true on $\reld$ if and only if there is a homomorphism from $\rela$ to $\reld$.
 We prove a version of this correspondence in Theorem~\ref{thm:p-rep} for SPJ plans that can output relations of any finite arity, and not just relations of arity $0$.
 In order to formulate our version, we utilize the notion of open structure.